TPPIDev/TestPackPleaseIgnore2/README.md

 Information
 ===============

 Clients: This pack runs best with at least 2.5 GB memory, and 256 MB of permgen.
-Permgen is automatically set by the FTB launcher, but to set the permgen in a different launcher add the following java parameter: __-XX:PermSize=256M__
+Permgen is automatically set by both the FTB and Technic launcher, but to set the permgen in a different launcher add the following java parameter: __-XX:PermSize=256M__

 Servers: The server download comes with recommended Java arguments.
 Those were used when initially testing this pack before it released, and it worked great.
 You may need to allocate more RAM if you have lots of concurrent players online.
 Never try and allocate too much, Java hates that.